aaronps/nebula-pilot/README.md

 I didn't report the problem at that time because it would have taken a lot of precious time, so I added it to my LINO (Last-In Never-Out) list for the future.

+## SoundPlayer

+At the beginning, each scene had its own sounds, but there were not much control, so if many debrils hit the shield the sound could get loud.
+To be able to control the sounds better, for example, limiting the number of simultaneous voices and easy configuration on the editor.
+The sound player is autoloaded and is a global singleton.

+Regarding the sounds, I expent long time searching for nice sounds, and nothing seemed good, at the end:

+* shield-hit: I made this with Audacity.
+* thrust sound: I cut a loopable second from [engine-sound](http://opengameart.org/content/engine-sound)
+* ship explosion: [muffled-distant-explosion](http://opengameart.org/content/muffled-distant-explosion) maybe I processed a little.
+* debril explosion: I cut a little bit of the beginning of [DeathFlash](http://opengameart.org/content/big-explosion)

 ## Music

 A game would be incomplete if it didn't have music.
 Once I decide to add it I expend long time trying to find some music to add to the game.